Houghton Mifflin Harcourt: Mergers and acquisitions activities, 2001–

-Mergers and acquisitions (M&A) activities have had major effects on this company.
+Mergers and acquisitions (M&A) activities have had significant effects on this company.

 Vivendi purchase

 In 2001, Houghton Mifflin was acquired by French media giant Vivendi Universal for $2.2 billion, including assumed debt.
-Vivendi Universal already owned the British children's publisher Kingfisher, which became a Houghton Mifflin imprint.
+Vivendi Universal already owned the British children's publisher Kingfisher, which later became an imprint of Houghton Mifflin.
 In 2002, facing mounting financial and legal pressures, Vivendi sold Houghton to private equity investors Thomas H. Lee Partners, Bain Capital, and Blackstone Group for $1.66 billion, including assumed debt (approximately 25% less than Vivendi had paid a year earlier).

 Riverdeep merger with Houghton Mifflin

 On December 22, 2006, it was announced that Riverdeep PLC had completed its acquisition of Houghton Mifflin.
 The new joint enterprise would be called the Houghton Mifflin Riverdeep Group.
 Riverdeep paid $1.75 billion in cash and assumed $1.61 billion in debt from the private investment firms Thomas H. Lee Partners, Bain Capital, and Blackstone Group.
 Tony Lucki, a former non-executive director of Riverdeep, remained in his position as the company's chief executive officer until April 2009.

 Houghton Mifflin sold its professional testing unit, Promissor, to Pearson plc in 2006.
 The company combined its remaining assessment products within Riverside Publishing, including San Francisco-based Edusoft.